The following is a range of older CPU coolers that we have tested in the past. We’ll be updating this round up shortly.

 Related: The best CPUs for gaming, tested

-Each of the CPU coolers on test is installed on an Intel Core i5-6600K processor mounted in an Asus Z-170A motherboard.
-The cooler is left open to the air, rather than closed in a case, to ensure as level a playing field as possible.
+Each of the CPU coolers on test was installed on an Intel Core i5-6600K processor mounted in an Asus Z-170A motherboard.
+The cooler was left open to the air, rather than closed in a case, to ensure as level a playing field as possible.

 Temperature and noise levels are measured while the PC is idling on the Windows 10 desktop and when under 100% CPU load using Prime95.
 Temperature is recorded in Celsius, and the difference between it and the ambient room temperature is taken as the measurement of how well it cools.
 For example, the CPU may be running at 70°C, ambient temperature might be 20°C, so the Delta T is 50°C.